aryaanchavan1-commits/Arynoxtech_SLM/README.md

-# AnonyLLM — Custom SLM Agentic System
+# Arynoxtech_SLM — Custom SLM Agentic System by Aryan chavan

 A **research prototype** Python 3.13 project for an advanced agentic AI system with a custom-trained Small Language Model using HuggingFace datasets (Alpaca + SQuAD + GSM8K + DailyDialog), multi-agent feedback loop, and Streamlit UI.